oVirt/ovirt-site/source/template/spmpriority.html.md

 ### Description

 The SPM selection process happens when a command needs SPM authorization to run, for example DestroyImageVDSCommand and AttachStorageDomainVDSCommand.
 Currently, the SPM selection process is random, meaning a host is chosen randomly out of the hosts that are currently UP.
+The SPM Priority feature will allow admins to define the hosts that they prefer to be chosen as SPM.

 ### PRD